aureliusenterprise/doc_demo_environment/DOc/docs/source/Options/simple.rst

 ``1 – Click on the plus button``

-Then appears a side page, to create the entity
+Then appears a side bar, to create the entity

 .. image:: imgs-simple/2.jpg

-Let’s have a close look at the creation entity page
+Let’s have a close look on how to create an entity

 .. image:: imgs-simple/8.jpg